 Stonebarger's declaration is part of a lawsuit filed by attorneys Peter Martin and Jeffrey Schwartz on behalf of Barbara Sage and her late husband Charles Sage against the city of Arcata and Sgt.
 Brian Hoffman.
 The suit alleges police officers conducted an unlawful search of their Zehndner Avenue home in 2011.
 Stonebarger alerted the attorneys to the alleged quotas after he left the department.

 A motion for summary judgment hearing requested by the city was supposed to be held on Tuesday, but the date was vacated, Martin said.
-He said the case will likely proceed to trial at the end of 2014.

 ”One of our big issues in the case is that we want to establish that they need to respect the Compassionate Use Act,” Martin said.
 “If they don't have any evidence that someone is violating the Compassionate Use Act, they can't do a search of somebody's house.”